NNNILabs/Multislope-3I/README.md

 ## Board Image
 ![Front side of the PCB](https://github.com/NNNILabs/Multislope-3I/blob/main/Resources/front.PNG)
 ## Results
 The readings from the overall converter (PWM counts and residue) were noisy, and the raw readings from the MCP3202 residue ADC were noisy and contained unexplained banding.
+Linearity shows a parabolic curve, probably because of wrong constants or small mismatches in switch resistances.
 ### Linearity
 ![Linearity](https://github.com/NNNILabs/Multislope-3I/blob/main/Resources/linearity.png)
 ### MCP3202 Raw Data (Detail)